 Subtitles can be created that look very similar to standard open captions.
 CaptionMaker can convert SCC or STL, and a variety of caption and subtitle formats, to burn-in subtitle-only graphics using QuickTime Animations with Alpha channel.
-After the subtitle graphics are created as part of a MOV video file, they can be used with a non-linear editing system, or a transcoding platform such as Vantage, to render them on top of corresponding video files.
+After the subtitle graphics are created as part of a MOV or MP4 video file, they can be used with a non-linear editing system such as Adobe Premier Pro, or a transcoding platform such as Vantage, to render them on top of corresponding video files.